mandar-damle/HDM-documentation/pages/04.HDM Doc 2.2/01.introduction/default.md

 ## Why Hybrid Cloud Data Management (HDM)?

 1. **Rapid VM migration:** HDM allows for VMs to be powered up in the target cloud environment using only the hot data.
 The cold data is efficiently transferred as a background process.
 1. **Trial Migrations:** Migrations can be complicated and may take several maintenance windows before they are successful.
-HDM’s flexible approach allows for VMs to be rapidly powered up in the target cloud and reverted to the onpremise environment if needed.
+HDM’s flexible approach allows for VMs to be rapidly powered up in the target cloud and reverted to the on-premise environment if needed.

 The HDM product binaries can be used on
 * VMware Cloud Director